 Choose your key:

-Not quite the jazziest blues yet, but has many elements of it (especially the IIm7-V7-I cadence at the end).
-This is a great preparation step for the "real" jazz blues with many more chords (see below)
+Not quite the jazziest blues yet, but this one has many elements of it.
+In particular, the II-V-I cadence at the end of the form.

 - Passing diminished chord in bar 6 (very common bass line)